Psychtoolbox-3/psychtoolbox-3.github.com/docs/VRRSupport.md

 ### Operating system requirements:

 Currently only Linux is supported.
-This has been tested with Ubuntu 19.10, and
+This has been tested with Ubuntu
-should also work with Ubuntu 18.04.3 LTS after some additional setup (see below).
+20.04-LTS and later versions of Ubuntu Linux.

 ### Hardware requirements: